-The director and executive producer is Maurice Marable, an incredibly talented artist from NYC.
+The director and executive producer are Maurice Marable, an incredibly talented artist from NYC.
 We have been working together for over 15 years.

-Maurice said, “I want to tell stories, not just cover it.”
+Maurice said, “I want to tell stories, not just cover them.”

 I knew that we were going into family homes and that they were not going to be palatial mansions; they were working class.
 We needed a B-Roll run and gun package that required no generators.
 We had to plug this into walls and not blow circuits.

 In thinking this all through, you need to be very versatile with your lights and be able to react to things that are thrown at you.
 We knew that we were going in without seeing many locations ahead of time.
 I wanted to give Maurice a much bigger look than expected, but keep it real.

 Here is the deal.
 We can go for a stylized look, shallow focus, swing a tilt, contrast in lighting, pool lighting, top light, etc. But is that conveying the message?
 We want to present these people as real people, in their family homes, so anything other than natural lighting will fail to tell the story.

 Start with the Key Light

 I like to start with my key light first.
 With limited space, I need a light that will have a punch.
 So if you are in a situation where you have to balance the inside with the outside, it works.
 Something that is not long, so you can put it in a small room and still have the space to diffuse it.

 I will need a daylight source option as well as a tungsten one.
 Looking at the photos, I see a lot of windows.
 One thing that says corporate videos more than anything else is warm key lighting and the light out the windows goes a cobalt blue.
 Don’t do this.
 Bring a light that you can gel or make it daylight-balanced so that you don’t get this effect.